 Generalised anxiety disorder (GAD) is a long-term condition, but a number of different treatments can help.

-At first, your GP may suggest trying an individual self-help course for a month or two to see if it can help you learn to cope with your anxiety.
+Your GP or psychological therapies service may suggest trying a guided self-help course to see if it can help you learn to cope with your anxiety.

-Alternatively, you may prefer to go on a group course where you and a few other people with similar problems meet with a therapist every week to learn ways to tackle your anxiety.
+Or you may be offered a group course where you and other people with similar problems meet with a therapist every week to learn ways to tackle your anxiety.

-If these initial treatments do not help, you will usually be offered either a more intensive psychological treatment or medication.
-These are described below.
+If these initial treatments don't help, you'll usually be offered either a more intensive psychological therapy or medication.

-CBT helps you to understand how your problems, thoughts, feelings and behaviour affect each other.
-It can also help you to question your negative and anxious thoughts, and do things you would usually avoid because they make you anxious.
+CBT helps you to question your negative or anxious thoughts and do things you'd usually avoid because they make you anxious.

-CBT will usually involve meeting with a specially trained and accredited therapist for a one-hour session every week for three to four months.
+It usually involves meeting with a specially trained and accredited therapist for a 1-hour session every week for 3 to 4 months.